BETWEEN BIOACOUSTICS AND MUSIC

 Even more surprizes awaits us in the acoustic world of the tropical and subtropical countries - where the endangered natural ecosystems still exist.
 The author had the oportunity to study the phantastic songs of S.E.
 Asian cicadas and sounds of other animals in the rainforests of Malaysia and Thailand.

-In contrast to European cicadas there some species sing like birds with high degreee of frequency modulation what sounds like this.
+In contrast to European cicadas there some species sing like birds with high degreee of frequency modulation.
+Let's hear as an example the song of Platylomia spinosa:

 More examples on songs of tropical cicadas can be heard in the homepage about Asian_cicadas.

-Surprizing are also songs of many tropical birds, some of them are singing in major or minor scales up (a) or down (b) like Myiophoneus caeruleus (a - see below!)
+Surprizing are also songs of many tropical birds, some of them are singing in major or minor - scales up, like Myiophoneus caeruleus (a)

 Summary